Updated November 2017

 Ear thermometers are a waste of money.
 Temporal thermometers work well in settings where they can be calibrated often, but aren’t very reliable when you buy them from the store.
 So… yeah, good old-fashioned rectal or sub-lingual temps are still the most accurate, and anyone who is really worried about bowel perforation is doing it SCARILY wrong.”

 An alternative to these is the aforementioned temporal artery thermometer.
-I find the Exergen Temporal Artery Thermometer to be really quick and easy, although I will go back and take a rectal temp if I’m questioning the temporal reading. *Full disclosure: They sent me a freebie.
+I find the Exergen Temporal Artery Thermometer to be really quick and easy, although I will go back and take a rectal temp if I’m questioning the temporal reading. *Full disclosure: I (Meg) received a free sample to test, but these opinions are all my own.

 With a simple swipe across the forehead, you can get a very accurate, hassle-free temperature reading.
 This thermometer takes some practice (it’s a little strange because you start with it in the OFF setting), but once you master it, you’re good to go.